joaquinelio/litul-crud/README.md

 ***The story***
 ===

 First, abstractions.
-I dont see good ones, flexible and useful.
-This will be.
+I dont see good ones, this will be.
 Talking Crud.

 Second, I still see too many unresponsive buttons over there, when dev forgets the user while doing fancy server ops.